tswann/tswann.github.com/source/_posts/2014-07-04-thoughtworks-big-data-briefing.markdown

 [The Lambda Architecture](http://lambda-architecture.net/) is a term used for describing an architecture that tries to consolidate the two primary types of processing that can be brought to bear on big data sets; that is batch and real-time.

-MapReduce is fundamentally a batch processing system geared towards analysing whole data sets - so historical, complete picture kind of analysis.
+MapReduce is fundamentally a batch processing system geared towards analysing whole data sets - so historical, "complete picture" forms of analysis.

-The need for real-time turnaround has led to the development of event processing frameworks like Apache Storm, Spark and alternatives to the traditional abstraction layers on top of MapReduce, Hive and Pig.
-Alternatives like Cloudera's Impala.
+The need for real-time turnaround has led to the development of event processing frameworks like Apache Storm, the in-memory framework Spark and alternatives to the traditional abstraction layers on top of MapReduce, Hive and Pig - tools like Cloudera's Impala.

 One slide which was very funny was a comparison of the Hadoop ecosystem and vendor landscape in 2011 and what it looks like now - that is, a fine grained mosaic of logos which you can barely read.
 The pace of change and engagement in this field at the moment is incredible - incredibly confusing!